alexanderkraemer/Faceblog/readme.md

 Faceblog
-Create BLogs and share them with your friends.
+Create Blogs and share them with your friends.
 Like the blogs of your friends and let them like yours

 Install: